Brook (One Piece): One Piece

-Joining the Straw Hats

 Fifty years later, the Straw Hats encounter Laboon and Crocus and learn the tale of the Rumbar Pirates as they enter the Grand Line.
 Brook is later introduced as a skeleton inhabiting the region of the Grand Line known as the Florian Triangle.
 Luffy invites Brook to join his crew, but Brook declines citing his inability to walk in sunlight due to his stolen shadow.
 After Luffy defeats Moria and returns Brook's shadow, Brook joins the Straw Hat crew, becoming their musician.
 Even after fifty years, Brook's goal is still to fulfill his late crew's promise after the Straw Hat Pirates go through the entirety of the Grand Line.
 Brook carries a recording of the crew, whose last survivors played their cheery song "Bink's Sake" with their dying breaths.
 He fears Laboon will not recognize him since he is all bones, and so prizes and protects his distinctive afro.
-Roronoa Zoro and Brook share respect for one another, likely because they are both swordsman, and in the battle with the flying fish riders in chapter 494, they do a team attack showing their abilities as two skilled swordsmen.

-Soul King

-"Soul King" Brook in the anime.

-While separated from the other Straw Hats, and incognito as "Soul King" Brook, he gains world fame, filling concert halls with fans.
+After being separated from the other Straw Hats by Bartholomew Kuma, and incognito as "Soul King" Brook, he gains world fame, filling concert halls with fans.
 Despite Franky speculating he might not ever return to the pirate life, Brook rejoins the Straw Hats after it is revealed he is a pirate.

-On the elephant island of Zou, Brook and the Straw Hats learn from the elders of the talking animal Mink tribe that to find the One Piece located at Laugh Tale, one must find the Four Road Poneglyphs that together reveal the coordinates to Laugh Tale.
+On the island of Zou that is on the back of the Naitamie-Norida elephant Zunesha, Brook and the Straw Hats learn from the elders of the talking animal Mink tribe that to find the One Piece located at Laugh Tale, one must find the Four Road Poneglyphs that together reveal the coordinates to Laugh Tale.
 Two of these Road Poneglyphs were being held by two of the four pirate Emperors of the Sea, Big Mom and Kaido.
-Luffy and Brook later infiltrate Whole Cake Island, home to Big Mom, to recover their crewmate Sanji the cook.
+Luffy and Brook later infiltrate Whole Cake Island, home to Big Mom, to recover their crewmate Sanji.
 Brook attempts to steal Big Mom's road poneglyph.
-In the process he fights Big Mom and realizes his Devil Fruit matches up well against her Soul Soul power.
+In the process, he fights Big Mom and realizes his Devil Fruit matches up well against her Soul Soul power.
 Brook notes that acquiring the Road Poneglyph is crucial because it allows the Straw Hats to win even if Sanji did not return to the crew.
 Brook managed to steal a copy of the Road Poneglyph and hide it in his head.
 Brook later smashes Big Mom's picture of Mother Caramel, one of her only weaknesses.
 The success of the raid leads to Luffy being dubbed the "Fifth Emperor" of the Sea.
-Big Mom and Kaido then form an alliance to take down the Straw Hats, but are defeated by the Straw Hats' Ninja-Pirate-Mink-Samurai Alliance.
+Big Mom and Kaido then form an alliance to take down the Straw Hats on Wano Country, but are defeated by the Straw Hats' Ninja-Pirate-Mink-Samurai Alliance.
 Brook becomes recognized as one of Emperor of the Sea Monkey D. Luffy's Senior Officers.

+After the Straw Hats reach Elbaf, Brook confronts the former princess Shuri, now Manmayer Gunko, Holy Knight and direct servant to Nerona Imu.